Shoulder Labral Tear

 The Role of the Labrum

-The glenoid labrum is a ring of fibrocartilaginous tissue that lines the rim of the glenoid — the shallow socket of the shoulder joint.
-Despite its modest size, the labrum performs three critical functions:
+The glenoid labrum lines the rim of the glenoid — the shallow socket of the shoulder joint — and performs three important functions:

 - Deepens the socket — the labrum increases the depth of the glenoid by approximately 50%, expanding the effective articular contact area and making the joint more resistant to dislocation